leeyh2006/React-blog/README.md

 This project referred to the technique of dealing with book React.

-# start
+# Start
-npm install
+1.npm install
-npm start
+2.npm start